pythongosssss/ComfyUI-Custom-Scripts/README.md

 - ✨ Add Link Render Mode setting to choose how links are rendered
 - ✨ Add Constrain Image node for resizing nodes to a min/max resolution with optional cropping
 - ✨ Add Show Image On Menu to include the latest image output on the menu
+- ✨ Add KSamplerAdvanced simple denoise prompt for configuring the node using steps + denoise

 ### Other
 - ♻️ Include [canvas2svg](https://gliffy.github.io/canvas2svg/) for SVG export in assets to prevent downloading at runtime